 Although the multiplication problem for sparse polynomials does not directly fit into the usual blackbox model, it does benefit from the techniques that have been developed for sparse interpolation.
-Practical algorithms along these lines have appeared in [9, 13, 19, 31].
+Practical algorithms along these lines have appeared in [9, 15, 21, 35].
 Most algorithms operate in two phases: we first need to determine the exponents of the product R and then its coefficients.
 The first phase is typically more expensive when the coefficients of R are small, but it becomes cheap for large coefficients, due to the fact that we may first reduce P, Q, R modulo a suitable prime.
-It is also customary to distinguish between the supersparse case in which the total degree of R is allowed to become huge and the normally sparse case in which the total degree remains small.
-In this paper, we mainly focus on the second problem, which is most important for practical applications.
+It is also customary to distinguish between the supersparse case in which the total degree of R is allowed to become huge, the normally sparse case in which the total degree remains small, and the weakly sparse case when the total degree is very small with respect to the number of terms.
+In this paper, we mainly focus on the last asymptotic regime, which is most important for practical applications with a large number of variables.